opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 ---
 layout: post
-title:  "How to Create a New Database Integration with Data Prepper"
+title:  "Step-by-step: Creating a new database integration using Data Prepper"
 authors:
 - tylgry
 - dinujoh